meteor-gazelle/meteor-gazelle/doc/specs/staffPage.md

 **Basic Flow:**

 1. The user navigates to the staff page.
-2. The staff page is generated, including the username hyperlink and the staff member's remark.
+2. The staff page is generated, including the username hyperlink and the user's staff page description.

-### 2.0 Staff member editing their remark
+### 2.0 User editing their staff page description

-**Primary Actor:** A user
+**Primary Actor:** A user that qualifies for a staff page description

-**Brief:** Staff members must be able to edit the remark that shows up next to their username on the staff page.
+**Brief:** Staff members must be able to edit the staff page description that shows up next to their username on the staff page.

 **Precondition:** The user is in a class that is displayed on the staff page.

-**Trigger:** The user hits submit on their profile edit page.
+**Trigger:** The user clicks submit on their profile edit page.

-**Postconditions:** The user's staff remark is updated.
+**Postconditions:** The user's staff page description is updated.

 **Basic Flow:**

 1. The user navigates to their user edit page.
-2. The user enters a new staff remark.
+2. The user enters a new staff page description.
-3. The user hits submit, and the remark is saved.
+3. The user clicks submit, and the staff page description is saved.

 **Functional Requirements:**

-* The remark must be saved to the database.
+* The staff page description must be saved to the database.

 ### 3.0 Adding a user class to the staff page

-**Primary Actor:** A staff member
+**Primary Actor:** A user with the class management permission

 **Brief:** User classes must be able to be added and removed from the staff page.

 **Precondition:**

-* The staff member has the permission to manage user classes.
+* The user has the class management permission.
-* The staff member is viewing the edit page of a user class.
+* The user is viewing the edit page of a user class.

-**Trigger:** The staff member checks the checkbox that determines if the class is displayed on the staff page.
+**Trigger:** The user checks the checkbox that determines if the class is displayed on the staff page.

 **Postconditions:** The user class is displayed on the staff page.

 **Basic Flow:**

-1. The staff member checks the box to display the user class on the staff page.
+1. The user checks the box to display the user class on the staff page.
-2. The staff member hits save.
+2. The user clicks save.
 3. The user class and all of its users are displayed on the staff page.

 **Functional Requirements:**

+* The update must be saved to the database.

+### 3.1 Removing a user class from the staff page

+**Primary Actor:** A user with the class management permission

+**Brief:** User classes must be able to be removed from the staff page.

+**Precondition:**

+* The user has the class management permission.
+* The user is viewing the edit page of a user class.

+**Trigger:** The user unchecks the checkbox that determines if the class is displayed on the staff page.

+**Postconditions:** The user class is removed from the staff page.

+**Basic Flow:**

+1. The user unchecks the box to display the user class on the staff page.
+2. The user clicks save.
+3. The user class is removed from the staff page.

+**Functional Requirements:**

-* The update must be saved in the database.
+* The update must be saved to the database.

+### 4.0 Adding a staff page description to a user class

+**Primary Actor:** A user with the class management permission

+**Brief:** Adding a staff page description to a user class causes the class to get its own section on the staff page.

+**Precondition:**

+* The user has the class management permission.
+* The user is viewing the edit page of a user class.

+**Trigger:** The user fills out the staff page description textarea.

+**Postconditions:** The user class gets its own section on the staff page.

+**Basic Flow:**

+1. The user fills out the staff page description textarea.
+2. The user clicks save.

+**Non-Functional Requirements:**

+* When rendering the staff page, if a user class is found with a staff page description, it must be rendered in its own section.

+### 4.1 Removing a staff page description from a user class

+**Primary Actor:** A user with the class management permission

+**Brief:** Just as staff page descriptions can be added to user classes, they must also be able to be removed.

+**Precondition:**

+* The user has the class management permission.
+* The user is viewing the edit page of a user class.

+**Trigger:** The user clears the staff page description textarea.

+**Postconditions:** The user class is combined with the primary staff user classes on the staff page.

+**Basic Flow:**

+1. The user clears the staff page description textarea.
+2. The user clicks save.

 ## Data Model

-**Staff Classes:**
+**User Classes:**
 > * If the class is staff or not.
+> * Staff page description.

 **Users:**
-> * Staff remark.
+> * Staff page description.